OpenStackSanDiego/SecurityServiceChains/Lab1.md

 ## Startup the Web Server

+We'll startup a small web server that simply responds back with a hostname string.
+This is simply to simulate a web server and to give us some traffic to monitor
 * Log into CirrosWebServer via SSH using the assigned floating IP
 * su to root to gain superuser privileges
 ```bash